For a child coming home from a party, one of the key thrills is to receive a little party bag with a toy and some cake to take away with you.

 This is particularly important because one of the key challenges a trainer faces is making the training relevant and thereby creating a clear connection between the training room and the 'real' world outside.

-A recurring complaint from students is that the training was all very well, but a bit theoretical, lacked relevance, or that they simply could not see clearly how they could apply the learning directly to their work.
+A recurring complaint from students is that the training was good, but a bit theoretical, lacked relevance, or that they could not see clearly how they could apply the learning directly to their work.

 Therefore to be able to offer something specific - (however small) - something from which the student can clearly visualise a genuine benefit once they leave the training room will go a long way to winning the student over.

-Practical tips, simple suggestions, professional experiences can all be those little sparks that win a student's attention and in the process make them more positive about the training.
+Practical tips, simple suggestions, professional experiences can be those sparks that win a student's attention and in the process make them more positive about the training.

 So imagine your students at the end of the training.
 Are they leaving with something useful in their party bag?